Blog

 This prompt from NYU Stern offers a lot of leeway, but take care not to get carried away with overly elaborate or complicated images.
 This is not an art contest or a battle of wits, but an opportunity to express and portray yourself to the admissions committee.
 Each time you consider an image to include, come back to the central question of Does this truly capture who I am?
 If so, then proceed, but if not, stop and reconsider your options.
 An increasingly complex series of images that lacks the proper heart and meaning will not elicit the response you want!

-NYU Stern’s long-standing optional essay prompt is broader than most, and this year, the admissions committee has made some additions to it, now encouraging candidates to share—if they so choose, of course—their diversity.
-We suspect that this might be in light of the Supreme Court’s decision to limit schools’ ability to directly ask applicants about race and gender.
+NYU Stern’s long-standing optional essay prompt is broader than most, with the admissions committee even encouraging candidates to share—if they so choose, of course—their diversity (under the umbrella of “hardships you have encountered”).
 The prompt also allows candidates to discuss any problem areas in their candidacy, so this is your opportunity to address any lingering questions that an admissions officer might have about your profile—if you feel you need to.
 We caution you against simply trying to fill this space because you fear that not doing so would somehow count against you.
 (It will not.)
-And of course, however tempted you might be, this is not the place to reuse a strong essay you wrote for another school or to offer a few anecdotes you were unable to use in your other submissions.
+And of course, however tempted you might be, this is not the place to reuse a strong essay you wrote for another school or to offer a few anecdotes you were unable to include in your other submissions.
 But if you are inclined to use this essay to emphasize or explain something that you feel would render your application incomplete if omitted, we encourage you to download a free copy of the mbaMission Optional Essays Guide.
 In it, we offer detailed advice on when and how to take advantage of the optional essay, with multiple examples, to help you mitigate any problem areas in your application.

 onTrack by mbaMission